-Begin your journey as a precious metal artist with the latest technology in hand fabrication: Powder metallurgy.
-Form ‘metal clay’ to create pure silver jewellery such as rings, pendants, earrings and brooches.
-Learn and perfect a variety of modelling methods, various gemstone setting techniques and, after firing, traditional and non-traditional jewellery finishing techniques to create spectacular silver jewellery.
-The programme consists of 6 directed projects and 1 final project and assessment divided over 5 days.
+Learn to use ‘metal clay’ to create a variety of silver jewellery such as rings, pendants, earrings and brooches.
+Learn and perfect a variety of modelling methods using wood clay, various gemstone setting techniques and, after firing, traditional and non-traditional jewellery finishing techniques to create spectacular silver jewellery.

 Introduction to Powder Metallurgy